hdr-bgnn/Minnow_Segmented_Traits/README.md

 ## Running the Workflow

+### Requirements
-This workflow requires R, conda, and docker to run.
+This workflow requires conda and singularity to be installed.
+Using conda a conda environment will be created to hold the workflow runner (snakemake) and an R environment.
+The R environment is intentionally not containerized for ease of development.
+All other requirements are provided via singularity containers.

 ### Installing snakemake